Neprav/telegram-ai-bot/README.md

 JSON-based configuration file containing:

 **Sections:**
-- `insults`: Array of profanity/offensive words for detection (18 words)
+- `insults`: Array of profanity/offensive words for detection (5 example words)
-- `insult_responses`: Array of 11 witty comeback responses
+- `insult_responses`: Array of 5 polite comeback responses
 - `error_responses`: Array of 5 error handling responses
 - `prompt_template`: System prompt that defines bot personality

 **Prompt Template Details:**
-The prompt instructs the AI to:
-- Act as "Gena" created by Kirill
+The example template is a basic conversational prompt that:
-- Adopt a cynical, informal personality
+- Defines the bot as a Telegram bot with a specific personality
-- Be a beer expert and philosopher
-- Use conversational, informal language
-- Be more polite to female users
+- Instructs to respond in a conversational style
-- Keep responses under 50 words
+- Keeps responses under 50 words
-- Avoid using '*' for formatting
-- Respond with "Хз" if uncertain
+- Includes the user's name in the context

+**Customization:** You should modify the `prompt_template` in your `config.json` to define your bot's unique personality, tone, expertise areas, and behavioral guidelines.

 #### 4. GUI Test Client (`simple_gui_client.py`)